Strategic Labs for Authors Who Want to Publish Smarter

 By the end of this series, you’ll have the insight — and the tools — to make smart publishing decisions before you write another word.

-Author Strategy Labs
+Author Strategic Labs

 Lab 1: Market Position

-Seeing Your Book Like an Editor
+Seeing Your Book Like a Publisher

 Build a strategic “comps” list that clarifies your book’s category, tone, and market position — the way editors and agents do.

-Editors and Agents rely on comps to determine:
+Publishers and Agents rely on comps to determine:

 • Where your book fits